Susan Lucci: 2012—present

+In 2023, Lucci received Lifetime Achievement Award at the 50th Daytime Emmy Awards.
+In 2024, after seven years acting hiatus, Lucci returned to screen in the black comedy film, Outcome starring opposite Keanu Reeves, Jonah Hill and Cameron Diaz.

 Personal life

 Lucci married Austrian-born chef and food-service manager Helmut Huber on September 13, 1969.
 They are the parents of two children: actress Liza Huber and a son, Andreas Huber.
-The couple remained married for 52 years until Helmut's death on March 28, 2022; he was 84 years old.
+The couple were married 52 years until Helmut's death on March 28, 2022; he was 84 years old.

 Lucci's autobiography, All My Life: A Memoir, was published in 2011.
 She is a registered Republican and has hosted fundraising events for Rudy Giuliani.
 She is a supporter of LGBT rights and equality, her support spurred by an All My Children storyline in 2000 in which her character Erica's daughter, Bianca Montgomery, came out as a lesbian.

-In fall 2018, Lucci suddenly experienced chest discomfort.
-Seeking medical help, she learned that she had two blocked cardiac arteries.
-That night, she had an emergency procedure to place two arterial stents in her heart.
+In late 2018, Lucci had an emergency procedure to place two arterial stents in her heart after blocked arteries were discovered due to chest pain.
 Lucci postponed making her experience public until shortly before the American Heart Association's annual Go Red for Women fashion event in February 2019.